nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/FOTA_AT_commands.rst

   * ``3`` - Start FOTA for full modem update.
     Can only be used when the :file:`overlay-full_fota.conf` configuration file is used.

-    Not supported on the :ref:`Thingy:91 <thingy91_ug_intro>` as it lacks an external flash to store the firmware image.
+    Not supported on the :ref:`Thingy:91 <thingy91_ug_intro>` or nRF9160 DK board revisions older than 0.14.0 as they lack an external flash to store the firmware image.
+    See :ref:`nrf9160_board_revisions` for more details.

   * ``7`` - Read modem DFU area size and firmware image offset (for modem delta update).
   * ``9`` - Erase modem DFU area (for modem delta update).